sandersn/pursuit-workshop/presentation.md

 - Find the README and CONTRIBUTING files
 - Install all the prerequisites.
 - Build and run all the tests.
 Make sure everything works.
-   If it doesn't, start asking for help, more on that in a minute.
+   If it doesn't, start asking for help, see above.
 - Find tests and deface one.
 Rebuild and test; make sure it fails.
 - Find the source and search for words that sound like your desired feature.
   This sounds stupid but it's how it works.